A prison in Terre Haute houses federal death row.

 The lawsuit points out that conditions at ADX are far harsher than at other prisons, including the federal prison in Terre Haute where they’re being held.

-A spokesperson for the U.S. prison bureau says the agency doesn’t comment on pending litigation or matters subject to legal proceedings.
+A spokesperson for the U.S. prison bureau said that the agency doesn’t comment on pending litigation or matters subject to legal proceedings.